kaddome/kaddo-docs/epics/01_Registration.md

 # 01 - Registration

 ## Description
-As a non-user I want to register to hoozad to share my delivery details to receive gifts
+As a non-user I want to register to hoozad to anonymously share my delivery details to receive gifts

 ## Acceptance criteria